Jai alai: Amateur jai-alai

 Retired players visited and played as well as highly skilled amateurs, pros from Miami Jai-Alai and various other professional frontons operating at the time.
-The contributions of the South Miami, North Miami, Orbea, and, later, the Milford amateur courts to what is generally considered to be the golden age of the amateur jai-alai player and the sport in the United States are impressive.
+The additions of the South Miami, North Miami, Orbea, and, later, the Milford amateur courts are generally considered to be the golden age of the amateur jai-alai player and the sport in the United States.
 In the late 1980s, at least one other amateur court was constructed in Connecticut.

-Dania Jai Alai has a "Hall of Fame" that documents the best front and back court players.